How to Write a Legal Cover Letter for Law Firms (that Gets you Noticed)

 Personal injury demand

-Whether you’re just starting your legal journey or are an experienced legal professional seeking a new role, there’s no way around it: demand for legal positions is high.
-As the 2022 Legal Trends Report explains, in the 12 months before April 2022, nearly one in five lawyers left the law firm they were working for, and nine percent planned to leave their firm in the next six months.
+Whether you’re just starting your legal journey or are an experienced legal professional seeking a new role, there’s no way around it: demand for legal positions is high, and the job outlook for lawyers in the US grows at a faster-than-average pace.
+Pair this industry growth with movement from lawyers already working in the industry (the 2022 Legal Trends Report found that in the 12 months before April 2022, nearly one in five lawyers left the law firm they were working for, and nine percent planned to leave their firm in the next six months), and it’s clear that many lawyers will find themselves needing to stand out in a competitive job market.

-Despite a high demand for legal positions, however, people still need legal expertise—and law firms need capable legal professionals to fill open roles.
+However, despite the high demand for legal positions, people still need legal expertise—and law firms need capable legal professionals to fill open roles.

 Whether you’re a law student, recent graduate, or experienced legal professional, this post will help you with your legal cover letter writing.
 We’ve started by providing sample cover letters for legal positions below and will then guide you through the essentials of writing a compelling cover letter for law firms.